Greedy Polyominoes and first-passage times on random Voronoi tilings: Applications

-Finally, in \cite{Pimentel05} and for $d=2$, it is shown that there is a particular path $\gamma_n$ from $0$ to $\vec{n}$, that is independent of $\tau$ and whose expected number of edges has is of order $n$.
+This is the analogue of Proposition~5.8 in \cite{Kesten84}.
+Finally, in Corollary 4 of \cite{Pimentel10}, it is shown that there is a particular path $\gamma_n$ from $0$ to $\vec{n}$, that is independent of $\tau$ and whose expected number of edges is of order $n$.
 This path is constructed by walking through neighbour cells that intersect line segment $[0,\vec{n}]$ (connecting $0$ to $\vec{n}$).
 Hence, the size of $\gamma_n$ is at most the number of cells intersecting $[0,\vec{n}]$, which turns to be of order $n$.
-This construction is easily generalized to $\RR^d$ and thus, denoting $Z_n=\sum_{e\in\gamma(0,\vec{n})}\tau(e)$ the passage time along this path, we have:
+Thus, denoting $Z_n=\sum_{e\in\gamma(0,\vec{n})}\tau(e)$ the passage time along this path, we have:

-Using only the fact that the edge-times possess a finite moment of order 1, there is a constant $C_3$ such that:
+Using only the fact that the edge-times possess a finite moment of order 1, there is a constant $C_2$ such that: